fastify/fastify/docs/TypeScript.md

 Fastify is shipped with a typings file, but you may need to install `@types/node`, depending on the Node.js version you are using.

 ## Types support
-We do care about the TypeScript community, but the framework is written in plain JavaScript and currently no one on the core team is a TypeScript user while only one of the collaborators is.
+We do care about the TypeScript community, and one of our core team members is currently reworking all types.
 We do our best to have the typings updated with the latest version of the API, but *it can happen* that the typings are not in sync.<br/>
 Luckly this is Open Source and you can contribute to fix them, we will be very happy to accept the fix and release it as soon as possible as a patch release.
 Checkout the [contributing](#contributing) rules!